Car-dependency harms your health.

 Multimodal transit increases physical activity and mental wellbeing

 Whereas cars cause nothing but stress and death, active transportation improves quality of life.
-People who walk, bike, or take transit have a reduced likelihood of breast cancer, better cardiovascular health, and reduced obesity.
+People who walk, bike, or take transit have a reduced likelihood of breast cancer, better cardiovascular health, reduced adult and childhood obesity, and a greater likelihood of reaching fitness guidelines.
 Moreover, active transportation is equally as effective as structured exercise, and saves money from future healthcare costs, creating a “green dividend”.

-Further more, active transportation results in improved mental health, reduced childhood obesity, and a greater likelihood of reaching fitness guidelines.
-People who take transit use the time typically devoted to paying attention to the road as “me time,” improving their mental health.
+Furthermore, active transportation improves mental health.
+People who take transit use the time typically devoted to paying attention to the road as “me time,” improving their wellbeing.
 During the pandemic, when commuting was abrogated, public transit users, bicyclists, and pedestrians all reported missing their commutes more than drivers.

-An interesting thought identified by Jason Slaughter is that active transportation may have a free-time dividend.
+An interesting thought identified by Jason Slaughter is that active transportation even has a free-time dividend.
 If it takes you 40 minutes to bike to and from work each day and only 20 minutes by car, you might think that cycling takes longer and leaves you with less time.
-However, doctors recommend at least 30 minutes of physical activity a day.
-Some may do this in a gym, but bicycling counts as both exercise and transportation.
-If 30 minutes would have already been spent exercising, then of the 40-minute commute, only 10 minutes would be taken by bicycle transportation.
-By contrast, driving involves no physical activity whatsoever, so the 20 minute car ride would actually take 50 minutes when the extra half-hour of exercise is appended.
-As such, not only does active transportation keep you healthy, it may even be faster.
-Watch more of Jason’s video here:
+However, doctors recommend at least 30 minutes of physical activity each day.
+Bicycling counts as both exercise and transportation, so if 30 minutes would have already been spent exercising in a gym, then of the 40-minute commute, only 10 minutes is due to bicycle transportation.
+In contrast, driving involves no physical activity whatsoever, so the 20 minutes traveling by car actually takes 50 minutes when the extra half-hour of exercise is added.
+As such, not only does active transportation keep you healthy, it may actually be faster than driving.